Rakshitha572/Task1-Data-Wrangling/README.md

-# Data Cleaning & Wrangling Project 2
+# Data Cleaning & Wrangling

 ## Objective
 To clean and prepare Adidas sales dataset for analysis.